aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dispatchable_fungible_asset.md

 ## Function `derived_balance`

-Get the derived value of store using the overloaded hook.

-The semantics of value will be governed by the function specified in DispatchFunctionStore.
+Get the derived value of store using the overloaded hook.<br/><br/> The semantics of value will be governed by the function specified in DispatchFunctionStore.

 <pre><code>&#35;[view]<br/>public fun derived_balance&lt;T: key&gt;(store: object::Object&lt;T&gt;): u64<br/></code></pre>